 He lightly smiled and shook his head.
 “I don’t want her to.”
 He stepped into his car and shut the door.
 The engine roared to life and shook with vibrant energy.
 Some said he was too small for his car, being so tall.
 But he thought it was perfect for him.
-His parents had helped him pay of his Honda Accord, it worked great and so far hadn’t needed to take it in for repairs.
+He had paid full for his Honda Accord, it worked great and so far hadn’t needed to take it in for repairs.
 He reached over for his cell phone, but it was then that the bright pink and yellow card caught his eye.
 He picked it up to admire it.
 The time and effort that Winter had gone through to hand make the call cards.

 Social creations club

 Blake rested his head against the back of the seat with a sigh.
 Did he really want to get involved with Winter Vandelann more than he already had?
 He knew he shouldn't, and his head began to ache with the stress of the decision.He rolled the card about within his fingertips and glanced at the clock.
 Blake thought of her smiling and asking for him to be present. ..and her long beautiful hair.
 It was only four, he could go.
 He remembered when she had asked him to go so sweetly with that smile and he groaned under his breath.
 Blake snagged the keys from the hole and opened his car door to head back toward the school.
 Simon and Randy were already heading out to their cars, and with a gasp of air, he trotted toward the building.

 “Oy!
 He’s going for it!”
 Simon shouted.
 Randy cat called across the parking lot.

 “Go get’er Blakey-poo!”
 "You da Man!"
 Randy howled and the pair laughed.